populationgenomics/talos/design_docs/Configuration.md

 * gnomad_dominant - the max gnomad population AF permitted for Mono-allelic disease
 * gnomad_max_homs_dominant - max number of Homs in Gnomad for Mono-allelic disease
 * gnomad_max_homs_recessive - max number of Homs in Gnomad for Bi-allelic disease
-* gnomad_max_homs_recessive - max number of variants in Gnomad for Mono-allelic disease
+* gnomad_max_ac_dominant - max number of variants in Gnomad for Mono-allelic disease
 * category_2_new_only - analysis flag, if True the category 2 check will only consider where a gene is new in the PanelApp data (i.e. the more granular check of green genes with update MOI is not done)

 ## `variant_object`